 How to Clean the Pre-Filter?

-The prefilter and the primary filter are washable; it does not need to be changed, only cleaned occasionally.
-As the manufacturer recommends, this should be done at least once every 6 months.
+The pre-filter and the primary filter are washable; they don’t need to be changed; they only need to be cleaned occasionally.
+As the manufacturer recommends, this should be done at least once every 6 months

 Total Time: 10 minutes.